 The fish movement study aims to better understand how fish move through the fish gates in the Vasse surge barrier.

-Centre for Fish and Fisheries Research, Murdoch University is leading this study.
-It will complement a previous study undertaken by Murdoch University to determine the movement patterns of Black Bream and Sea Mullet within the Vasse Wonnerup system using acoustic tags (link to study PDF ).
+Centre for Fish and Fisheries Research, Murdoch University led this study.
+It complements a previous study undertaken by Murdoch University to determine the movement patterns of Black Bream and Sea Mullet within the Vasse Wonnerup system using acoustic tags.

-Data will be downloaded periodically over a two-year period and analysed to determine the movement patterns of fish through the fish gate in relation to environmental variables (e.g., water levels, bar opening, rainfall and freshwater flow).
+Data was downloaded periodically and analysed to determine the movement patterns of fish through the fish gate in relation to environmental variables (e.g., water levels, bar opening, rainfall and freshwater flow).
+Results showed Black Bream preferred to passage when the water velocity in the fish gate chute were lowest, which occurred when the water levels upstream and downstream of the surge barrier were relatively similar.

-The Final Report on this study will be available in June 2018.
+The Final Report on this study is now available.
 This Report will inform the Fish Kill Mitigation and Response Plan as well as the Vasse Wonnerup wetlands Operational plan.

 The oxygenation trial was conducted over the 2015/16 and 2016/17 summers upstream of the Vasse surge barrier.
 The aim of the trial was to assess the effectiveness of a mobile oxygenation plant in improving dissolved oxygen in the channel upstream of the Vasse surge barrier.